Lô Borges: Career

-Borges only appeared again in 1978 in the double album Clube da Esquina 2, no longer being co-protagonist like he was on the record in 1972.
-In 1979, he finally released his second solo album, A Via Láctea, with songs like Equatorial (Lô Borges, Beto Guedes and Márcio Borges, 1979) and Vento de maio (Telo Borges and Márcio Borges, 1979).
+Borges returned to music in 1978 contributing to Nascimento's album Clube da Esquina 2.
+In 1979, he released his much anticipated second solo album, A Via Láctea (the milky way).
+Containing songs like Equatorial (Lô Borges, Beto Guedes and Márcio Borges, 1979) and Vento de maio (Telo Borges and Márcio Borges, 1979).
+The end of the decade saw him team up with his siblings and a cast of contemporary MPB guest stars for the 1980 album Os Borges (The Borges).

 In the '80s and '90s, the production of the composer decreased, with four records in total.
 The change in rhythm came when he approached 50 years old, around the time of Y2K.

 With the success of the song "Dois Rios", a collaboration with Samuel Rosa and Nando Reis released by the group Skank in 2003, Borges began to make a name for himself in the market once again.

 In 2007, Borges was granted an interview at the Museu da Pessoa, titled "Mistura Musical" (in English "Musical Mixture"), in which he remembered his childhood and his first experience with music.
 He also recounted meeting Milton Nascimento and the creation of Clube da Esquina.

 In 2016, with Samuel Rosa, he released a live CD/DVD with their collaborations.

-Death

-Borges died on November 2, 2025, at the age of 73, after spending over three weeks in the ICU due to medication poisoning.
+Personal life and death

+Lô Borges was the father of publisher Luca Arroyo Borges (born 1998) and was married to writer Patrícia Maês, who collaborated with him as a lyricist on several albums.

+On 17 October 2025, Lô was hospitalized in Belo Horizonte for accidental medication poisoning.
+Over the course of two weeks his condition deteriorated, with him being placed in an ICU, on mechanical ventilation, undergoing a tracheotomy, and dialysis.
+He died due to multiple organ failure on 2 November 2025 at the age of 73.

+Following the announcement of his death, large numbers of fans gathered at the corner of Divinópolis and Paraisópolis streets in Santa Tereza placing flowers and playing music there in his honor.